pspete/psPAS/docs/collections/_commands/Resume-PASDependentAccount.md

 # Resume-PASDependentAccount

 ## SYNOPSIS
-This resumes automatic management of a dependent account by the CPM.
+This resumes automatic management of one or more dependent accounts by the CPM.

 ## SYNTAX

 ```
-Resume-PASDependentAccount [-AccountID] <String> [-dependentAccountId] <String> [-WhatIf] [-Confirm]
+Resume-PASDependentAccount [-AccountID] <String[]> [-dependentAccountId] <String[]> [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
 Resumes automatic management of a dependent account by the Central Password Manager (CPM).

+When more than one value is supplied for `-AccountID`, a bulk resume request is sent.
-Requires CyberArk version 14.6 or later.
+Bulk resume requires CyberArk version 15.0 or later.
+Single-account resume requires version 14.6 or later.

 ## EXAMPLES